nansencenter/DAPPER/dapper/da_methods/README.md

-See the README section on
+Also see the section on
 [DA Methods](https://github.com/nansencenter/DAPPER#DA-Methods)
+in the main README
 for an overview of the methods included with DAPPER.

 ## Defining your own method